emanuele-f/PCAPdroid/quick_start.md

 ## 1.4 Traffic Fidelity

 If you need to perform a low level analysis on the L3 or L4 headers of the packets or on the size/timing of packets, then the non-root capture may not be appropriate for your task.
-You should instead use the [Root Capture](https://emanuele-f.github.io/PCAPdroid/advanced_features#44-root-capture), which provides a 1:1 copy of the traffic of your device without any modifications.
+You should instead use the [Root Capture](https://emanuele-f.github.io/PCAPdroid/advanced_features#44-root-capture), which provides a 1:1 view on the traffic of your device without any modifications.

-When running in non-root mode, PCAPdroid alters the network traffic, which is required in order to capture it via the VPNService.
+When running in non-root mode, PCAPdroid alters the network traffic, which is a required step in order to capture it via the VPNService.
 The modifications only affect the L3 and L4 layers of the packets, whereas the L7 data is untouched.
 In particular:

 - All packets coming from the Internet contain synthetic IP and TCP/UDP headers.
 Only the destination IP addresses and ports correspond to the actual connection.
 - While proxying connections, some IP and TCP features may be disabled or altered.